AusClimateService/npcp/reports/phase1/phase1_report.md

-In order to provide an overview of the performance of each bias correction method, the results were condensed into summary tables for the calibration (Figure 1) and cross validation (Figure 2) tasks.
+In order to provide an overview of the performance of each bias correction method, the results were condensed into summary tables for the calibration (Figure 1) and cross-validation (Figure 2) tasks.
 The tables show the bias in each metric averaged (using the mean absolute error/bias) over all grid points and all CMIP6 GCM/RCM combinations (left column) or all ERA5/RCM combinations (right column).